Powell scores 23, Seton Hall wins its sixth in row, 69-55

 The win gave Seton Hall (12-4) only its second 4-0 start in the Big East Conference, joining 1992-93 team that won both the regular season and league tournament titles.

+Willard said Nelson, Reynolds, Samuel and Obiagu practice together almost every day.

+“I do have confidence in the fact they are familiar with each other,” said Williard, who is looking to take the Pirates to a fifth straight NCAA Tournament.
+“One thing about why I mass sub is that these guys play with each other and have a good feel.
+I wouldn’t put them in there if I didn’t think they could do something good.”

-Romaro Gill added 10 points and six rebounds and backup guard Anthony Nelson had two baskets and an assist in the crucial run that turned a 45-all game into an 11-point lead midway through the second half.
+Nelson had two baskets and an assist in the crucial run that turned a 45-all game into an 11-point lead midway through the second half.

+“Coach put us in the game and said we needed some energy,” said Nelson, who finished with six points and two assists in less than 12 minutes of action.
+“That was our job, go in there and be the energy guys and make some plays.
+Coach called our name.
+It was time to step up.”

-Markus Howard, who came into the game leading the nation with 26.8 point scoring average, finished with 27 for Marquette.
-The Golden Eagles (11-5, 2-2) had no other players in doubles figures in losing consecutive games for the first time this season.
+Markus Howard, who came into the game leading the nation with a 26.8 points scoring average, finished with 27 for Marquette.
+The Golden Eagles (11-5, 2-2) had no other players in double figures in losing consecutive games for the first time this season.

+“Our execution was good in the first half, but our defense wasn’t good in the second half,” Marquette coach Steve Wojciechowski said.
+“In the Big East you have to put together a 40-minute game.
+We have to figure out ways to put a complete game together.”

 The Pirates won all the team battles in the game that featured two of the nation’s top scorers.
-They outscored Marquette 32-10 in the paint, had a 25-7 advantage in bench points and and a 21-7 edge in points off turnovers in the game .
+They outscored Marquette 32-10 in the paint, had a 25-7 advantage in bench points and and a 21-7 edge in points off turnovers in the game.

 The key was the bench play.
 After Sacar Anim hit two free throws to tie the game at 45, Nelson hit a go-ahead shot in the lane.
-Shavar Reynolds stretched the lead to five with a 3-pointer, Nelson converted a drive and fed Ike Obiagu for a dunk.
-Freshman Tyrese Samuel finished the run with a driving dunk.
+Reynolds stretched the lead to five with a 3-pointer, Nelson converted a drive and fed Obiagu for a dunk.
+Samuel finished the run with a driving dunk.

 Marquette never got closer than five points the rest of the way.